Luther's Parental Home

 Short Report as PDF

-All test-relevant areas meet the quality criteria of the label "Accessibility tested - barrier-free for people with walking disabilities and partially barrier-free for wheelchair users".
+All areas relevant for testing meet the quality criteria of the label "Accessibility certified - accessible for people with walking disabilities and partially accessible for wheelchair users".

-• There are public parking spaces around the museum.
-There is no company-owned car park.
+• There is no parking available for people with disabilities.
+There are public parking spaces around the museum.

-• The exhibits and the information on them are predominantly visible and legible while seated.
+• Most exhibits and information are visible while seated.

 • No guided tours are offered for people with walking disabilities and wheelchair users.